KensoDev/micro-auth-proxy/README.md

 Flags:
   --help                     Show context-sensitive help (also try --help-long and --help-man).
-  --listen-port=LISTEN-PORT  Which port should the proxy listen on --config-location=CONFIG-LOCATION
+  --listen=LISTEN-PORT  Which port should the proxy listen on --config=CONFIG-LOCATION
                              Proxy Config Location
 ```